dutykh/morristhorne/README.md

 This repository contains the computational supplemental materials for the following scientific paper:

-Reference: D. Batic & D. Dutykh. *Quasinormal Modes of Morris-Thorne Wormholes*.
+**Reference**: D. Batic & D. Dutykh. *Quasinormal Modes of Morris-Thorne Wormholes*.
 Submitted, 2024